dpbriggs/http-api-proxy/README.md

 }
 ```

-To have the server generate the key just don't include `/bar`,
+To have the server generate the key only give the '/<total>':
-use the `/add/` action:

 ```
 $ curl http://localhost:8080/hunter2/add/10000